zharl/flow/README.md

 # flow
-Flow is a python library that provides an alternative to create classes.
+Flow is a python library that provides an alternative to creating classes.

 ### Key Features:
 - Define functions and their dependencies.